-The right to protest is one of the oldest and most-respected rights in the American democratic system.
-The right of citizens to peacefully protest is protected by the First Amendment.
+The right to protest is one of the oldest and most respected rights in the American democratic system.
+The right of citizens to peacefully protest is protected by the First Amendment of the U.S. Constitution.
 But there are limits to even the most important rights.

 Rioting, Inciting to Riot, and Related Offenses

-Inciting a riot, according to federal law, is defined as the acts of "organizing, promoting, encouraging, participating in a riot" and urging others to riot.
+Under federal law, inciting a riot (18 U.S. Code Section 2101) includes acts of "organizing, promoting, encouraging, participating in a riot" and urging or instigating others to riot.

 The criminal code clarifies that incitement is not the same as simply advocating ideas or expressing beliefs in speech or writing.
-In order to qualify as incitement, the speech must advocate violence, the rightness of violence, or the right to commit acts of violence.
+In order to qualify as incitement, the speech must advocate violence, the rightness of violence, or the right to commit violent acts.

 Protected Speech Versus Incitement

-Citizens have a right to free speech, granted by the First Amendment of the Constitution.
-The extent of that right has been continually tested, and strongly protected at all levels of government.
+Citizens have a right to free speech pursuant to the First Amendment of the U.S. Constitution.
+The extent of that right has been continually tested and strongly protected at all levels of government.
 But that right is not unlimited.

 The Supreme Court found, in the case of Brandenburg v.
-Ohio, that speech is not constitutionally protected if it is intended to produce imminent lawless action and is likely to do so.
+Ohio (1969), that speech is not constitutionally protected if it is intended to produce imminent violent conduct and is likely to do so.
 However, the limits of free speech are still being defined in the courts.
 A recent Ninth Circuit decision found that statutory language in the federal riot statute that criminalizes "promoting" or "encouraging" a riot was overly broad.